Professor-G/MicroLIA/docs/source/Examples.rst

 To avoid overfitting during the optimization procedure, 3-fold cross-validation is performed to assess performance at the end of each trial, therefore the hyperparameter optimization can take a long time depending on the size of the training set and the algorithm being optimized.
 This setting can be tuned using the ``opt_cv`` argument.

 Note that the ``ensemble_model`` module currently supports three machine learning algorithms: Random Forest, Extreme Gradient Boosting, and Neural Network.
-While ``clf``='rf' for Random Forest is the default input, we can also set this to 'xgb' or 'nn'.
+While ``clf`` = 'rf' for Random Forest is the default input, we can also set this to 'xgb' or 'nn'.

 Since our neural network implemtation requires more tuning to properly identify the optimal combination of layers and neurons, it is recommended to set ``n_iter`` to at least 100, as by default only 25 trials are performed when optimizing the hyperparameters.
 Note that there is also a ``boruta_trials`` argument which sets the number of iterations to perform when calculating feature importance.
-If ``boruta_trials``=0, then all the features will be used.
+If ``boruta_trials`` = 0, then all the features will be used.
 Use ``model.plot_feature_opt()`` to visualize the feature selection results.

 For details on how to set the classifier and the accompanying optimization parameters, refer to the `ensemble_model <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/models/index.html#MicroLIA.models.create>`_ API reference.